-To shed further light into atmospheric aerosol properties in the UAE region, a yearlong field campaign was conducted from 110 March 2018 to February 2019.
+To shed further light on atmospheric aerosol properties in the UAE region, a 1-year long field campaign was conducted from March 2018 to February 2019.
 The measurement campaign focused on the characterization of the geometrical and optical properties of atmospheric aerosol particles and their interaction with the regional/local meteorology and cloud precipitation patterns under different atmospheric conditions.
-With less than 100 mm of annual rainfall (Webbe et al., 2017), precipitation enhancement techniques such as cloud seeding (French et al., 2018; Vonnegut and Chessin, 1971), have been implemented within UAE's strategy to tackling water shortages in the region.
-This approach requires accurate understanding of 115 local/regional meteorology, detailed characterization of the background aerosol particles and their efficiency to act as CCN/IN, and the complex interplay between aerosol-cloud-meteorology.
-Therefore, the Optimization of Aerosol Seeding In rain enhancement Strategies (OASIS) project aimed towards a more robust knowledge of the efficiency of the aerosol particles to

-- act as CCN/IN in a challenging environment.
-A multi-instrument approach was used for this purpose including both in-situ and remote sensing sensors along with model simulations.
+With less than 100 mm of annual rainfall (Wehbe et al., 2017), precipitation enhancement techniques such as cloud seeding (French et al., 2018; Vonnegut and Chessin, 1971) have been implemented within the UAE's strategy for tackling water shortages in the region.
+This approach requires accurate understanding of local/regional meteorology, detailed characterization of the background aerosol particles and their efficiency in acting as CCN/IN, and the complex interplay between aerosol, clouds, and meteorology.
+Therefore, the Optimization of Aerosol Seeding In rain enhancement Strategies (OASIS) project aimed towards a more robust knowledge of the efficiency of the aerosol particles in acting as CCN/IN in a challenging environment.
+A multiinstrument approach was used for this purpose, including both in situ and remote sensing sensors along with model simulations.
 In this paper, we will focus on the characterization of the aerosol properties over the measurement site.
-Observations of a multi-wavelength Raman lidar with water vapor capability were used - along with air mass back-trajectories calculated from the Hybrid Single Particle Lagrangian Integrated Trajectory (HySPLIT) model (Stein et al., 2015) in order to identify and classify the aerosol layers during the campaign period.
-Moreover, the optical properties of the Arabian have been characterized.
+Observations of a multi-wavelength Raman lidar with water vapour capability were used along with air mass backtrajectories calculated from the Hybrid Single Particle Lagrangian Integrated Trajectory (HySPLIT) model (Stein et al., 2015) in order to identify and classify the aerosol layers during the campaign period.
+Moreover, the optical properties of the Arabian Peninsula have been characterized.